hongweilibran/MOTUM/README.md

 ### Automated segmentation tool
 We provide a Docker container to segment MR images on your side.
-*main_one_subject.sh* is the shell script to run the container on one subject.
+*segment_one_subject.sh* is the shell script to run the container on one subject.
 Please make sure your FLAIR, T1, T1-ce, and T2 images have the same naming format as the *001-Glioma-AYEY* example before.